International Students

 Early Action vs. Early Decision: Both early action and early decision allow college applicants to apply earlier and find out the results sooner.
 Generally, students can apply to as many schools as they'd like with early action.
 But if you apply early decision and are accepted, you must enroll in that school.

-Entrance Requirements: Also called admission requirements, many colleges require applicants to submit an application, transcripts, and standardized test scores among other materials.
+Entrance Requirements: Also called "admission requirements," many colleges require applicants to submit an application, transcripts, and standardized test scores among other materials.
 Not to be confused with prerequisites.

-GRE: The Graduate Record Examinations is the most common standardized test required to apply for graduate programs.
+GRE: The Graduate Record Examinations (GRE) is the most common standardized test required to apply for graduate programs.

 Placement Test: Some colleges administer placement tests in subjects like math and English to check the academic skills of new students so they can properly place them in the right courses.